-Tahmoor Coal has a 24-hour community phone line (1800 154 415) to receive community enquiries or complaints.
+Tahmoor Coal has a 24-hour community phone line (1800 154 415) that is staffed during business hours to receive community enquiries or complaints.

 All enquiries and complaints are documented recording the names, contact details, nature of enquiry, response provided, and date of the response provided.
-This information is sent to the Tahmoor Enquiries email address (Tahmoorenquiries@simecgfg.com) and entered into a database (e.g. Consultation Manager) by the Environment and Community Team.
-This information is used for ongoing reference with any further contact with the stakeholder and also to keep track of issues being raised by the community.
+This information is sent to the Tahmoor Enquiries email address (Tahmoorenquiries@simecgfg.com) and entered into Consultation Manager by the Environment and Community Team.
+This information will be used for ongoing reference with any further contact with the stakeholder and also to keep track of issues being raised by the community.